History, institutions and policies of European integration

 decision- and policy-making in the European Union

-policies of the European Union, e.g. the Economic and Monetary Union
+policies of the European Union, e.g., the Economic and Monetary Union

 future perspectives of the European Union

 This course is offered during summer and will be based on lectures, working groups and seminars.
 Students are expected to engage actively.
+Estimated workload 270 hours.

 Assessment methods and criteria

-Five hours written exam with graded assessment.
+Five hours written individual exam on campus.
+Graded A-F.

 The person responsible for the course, in consultation with the student representative, decides the method of evaluation and whether the courses will have a midterm- or end of term evaluation, see also the Quality System, section 4.1.